 I believe that an assertion of the bare prejacent φ is a promising candidate for $O\phi$.
-First, it is a valid alternative to $must\ \phi$ structurally speaking.
-Katzir (2007) argues that alternatives to ψ are those structures that can be produced from ψ via deletions, contractions and replacements. $Must\ \phi$ can be transformed into φ via deletion, therefore, φ is a valid alternative to $must\ \phi$.
+First, it is a valid alternative to must φ structurally speaking.
+Katzir (2007) argues that alternatives to ψ are those structures that can be produced from ψ via deletions, contractions and replacements.
+Must φ can be transformed into φ via deletion, therefore, φ is a valid alternative to must φ .

 Of course, the truth of φ does not depend on the contents of $\bigcap Epi$ or Best, so it does not, by itself, entail must φ .
 However, it has been argued that the norms of assertion are such that one can only assert what one knows (see Williamson 1996 for a defense, and Weiner 2007 for a critical overview).
 If the knowledge norm is correct, then an assertion of φ entails must φ for that speaker, thus it would suffice in the role of $O\phi$ in (17).
-A listener can reason that if the speaker chose to say the weaker must φ , it is because what is known does not entail φ , or in terms of (6), $\bigcap Epi$ does not entail φ .
+A listener can reason that if the speaker chose to say the weaker must φ , it is because what is known does not entail φ , or in terms of (6), $\bigcap Epi$ does not entail φ .12

 Whether the knowledge norm of assertion is correct is still a hotly debated open question.
 Thus whether the implicature derivation proposed here is correct in all its details must also remain an open question.
 However, I believe that the arguments in favor of the epistemic account put forth in this paper, combined with the desirability of deriving the epistemic account as a conversational implicature, and the fact that the knowledge norm of assertion is required for the quantity implicature derivation to go through, together constitute an argument in favor of the knowledge norm of assertion.
-That is, the fact that assertions of φ feel stronger than assertions of must φ , and that quantity implicature reasoning elegantly explains this intuition as well as those about the examples from Section 2, is one reason to believe that the knowledge norm of assertion (or something like it), is correct.13

-- (i) [From Lassiter 2016: p.
-155-156] - a.
-I've seen these before and they must be aftermarket but I don't know for sure. - b. #I've seen these before and they are aftermarket but I don't know for sure.
+I.e., the fact that assertions of φ feel stronger than assertions of must φ , and that quantity implicature reasoning can be applied beautifully to explain this intuition as well as those about the examples from section 2, is a good reason to believe that the knowledge norm of assertion, is correct.13 a.
+I've seen these before and they must be aftermarket but I don't know for sure.b. #I've seen these before and they are aftermarket but I don't know for sure.